rsaylor73/ecs_cluster/README.md

 terraform apply "plan.txt"
 ```

+### RSA Key

+Create a key in EC2 and name it 'ecs-key'

 ### ECR Image

 Note: You must create a docker image and push that image to ECR.
 In order